 These are single-ply heads with 10 or 12-mil coated film.
-Besides amazing durability, these heads are also characterized by a warm and well-balanced tone, which deliver plenty of attack as well.
+Besides amazing durability, these heads are also characterized by a warm and well-balanced tone, which delivers plenty of attack as well.

 Another best-seller from Remo.
-Pinstripe series are hugely popular among Rock, R’n’B and Pop artists, due to their amazing balance between great overtone control and increased attack.
+Pinstripe series are hugely popular among rock, R&B, and pop artists, due to their amazing balance between great overtone control and increased attack.
 The core of these heads is an interesting design solution.

 It features a common two-ply design with 7-mil clear film.
 Between two plies, a reducing agent is applied, which keeps mid-range overtones under control.
 Like other Remo tom heads, it comes in kits that can be configured in different ways.